“Free markets are in short supply. I enjoy studying free markets and how they work.”

-In New Deal or Raw Deal: How FDR’s Economic Legacy Has Damaged America (Simon & Schuster, 2008), Dr. Folsom examines the disastrous effects of massive federal spending under Franklin Roosevelt during the New Deal years of the 1930s.
+Another bestselling book is New Deal or Raw Deal: How FDR’s Economic Legacy Has Damaged America (Simon & Schuster, 2008).
+Burt examines the disastrous effects of massive federal spending under Franklin Roosevelt’s New Deal policies of the 1930s.
 Did FDR’s New Deal help the American economy?
 New Deal or Raw Deal answers that question.

-The sequel to his work on the New Deal is his latest book, co-authored with his wife, Anita Folsom: FDR Goes to War: How Expanded Executive Power, Spiraling National Debt, and Restricted Civil Liberties Shaped Wartime America (Simon & Schuster, 2011).
-The book covers the period from the 1930s through the end of the war, and the post-war recovery.
-They discuss FDR’s foreign policy: Did he provoke war with Japan?
-They show how Roosevelt’s presidency became “imperial” during the wartime emergency, as he enlarged his power through executive orders, and the federal government began to regulate all areas of American society.
-And they show how Americans met the challenges of World War II, to invent and build the weapons of war to give our fighting men and women what was needed.
-The U.S. and its Allies developed penicillin, landing craft, sophisticated radar systems, dehydrated foods, DDT, and hundreds of other innovations to win the war.
+After the success of New Deal or Raw Deal, Burt and his wife Anita co-authored the sequel: FDR Goes to War: How Expanded Executive Power, Spiraling National Debt, and Restricted Civil Liberties Shaped Wartime America (Simon & Schuster, 2011).
+The Folsoms cover the period from the 1930s through the end of World War II, and the post-war recovery.
+Did FDR provoke war with Japan?
+Did FDR exceed legal limits during the war as he issued executive orders and his administration regulated all areas of American society?
+Burt and Anita also show how Americans met the challenges of World War II, to invent and build the weapons of war to give our fighting men and women what was needed.
+The US and its Allies developed penicillin, landing craft, sophisticated radar systems dehydrated foods, DDT, and hundreds of other innovations to win the war.

 - The Myth of the Robber Barons

 - Fake History: How Liberal Textbooks Mislead Students